Dementia Care: Frequently asked Questions

 Helen has 17 years of leadership experience, specifically in the field of dementia care.
 As lead of the Learning and Development arm with Alzheimer’s Society she published a range of specialist books and training resources and providing high quality training that supported organisations to change the culture of dementia care.
 Helen moved to the post of Director of Operations with Dementia Care Matters for 6 years; assisting with the strategic development and implementation of Dementia Care Matters model of care.
 Helen provided care homes with design consultancy and managed complex “Butterfly Household Projects” through a highly acclaimed culture change programme.

-As Head of Operations, with the Church Farm Care group since January 2016, Helen works alongside the Directors, Management team, staff and linked professionals to maintain a high quality of nursing and dementia care that provides a feeling of security, belonging, love and family to people living in our homes, their families and people enjoying day care.
+As Head of Operations, with the Church Farm Care group from January 2016 until 2022, Helen worked alongside the Directors, Management team, staff and linked professionals to maintain a high quality of nursing and dementia care that provides a feeling of security, belonging, love and family to people living in our homes, their families and people enjoying day care.